Make It Stop

 Ask one question only: What is the one thing on that list that, if I did it today, would make everything else slightly less bad?

 Circle only that item.
-Turn the paper over and look only at that one.
+Look only at that one.
 Everything else is in the box.
 It will be there later.

 Next time everything hits at once, you need more than a webpage.

-Five tools that work when you can't think straight.
+Five tools that work when you cannot think straight.
+Two free bonuses included.